natesworks/haccwiki/src/content/docs/guides/frida/offline-battles.md

     });
 ```

-Replace "HomePage::startGame" by its actual address for the version you want to do this for.
+Replace "HomePage::startGame" with its actual address.